revision: 2026年3月25日 6:01:23

 > It says "Installation incompatible"

 Supported Archs.
-Then patch an apk that corresponds to your device's architecture
+Then patch an apk that corresponds to your device's architecture (read the first entry)

 > Why does the patching process immediately fail after pressing the Patch button?